Sheffield House

 The Sheffield House is an historic house on Beach Road in the Quonochontaug section of Charlestown, Washington County, Rhode Island.
 It is a 1 1/2-story, wood-shingled, gambrel-roofed residence, with a large, stone chimney; a simple entry at the left side of a 3-bay, south-facing façade; and a 1-story wing at the left side.
 The house was probably built between 1685 and 1713, probably by Joseph Stanton (1646-1713), the third son of Thomas Stanton (1616-1677), one of the original settlers in this area.
 Joseph's son Thomas (1691 aft.
 1720), had no surviving sons, so the farm was deeded in 1753 to his son-in-law Nathaniel Sheffield (1712-1790) the husband of Rebecca Stanton (1713-1775).
 Today the house is called the Stanton-Sheffield house.

 Since 1845, when the Sheffields sold the house, it has been in the hands of several owners, all of whom have respected its integrity.
-The Sheffield House is an outstanding example of a Rhode Island farmhouse which has remained relatively unaltered from its construction at the turn of the 17th century.
-Said to be the oldest home in Charlestown and in an excellent state of preservation, it is a living document of early settlement and vernacular architect.
+The Sheffield House is an example of a Rhode Island farmhouse which has remained relatively unaltered from its construction at the turn of the 17th century.
+Said to be the oldest home in Charlestown and in an exceptional state of preservation, it is a living document of early settlement and vernacular architect.

 The house was added to the National Register of Historic Places in 1976.